Danish-Sensor-Engineering/dse-demo-netconnect-java/README.md

 # DSE Net Connect - Client Example

-This repository serves as example of how to connect to DSE Net Connect and receive measurements over the network.
+This repository serves as example of how to connect to _DSE Net Connect_ and receive measurements over the network.

-The flow would typically be:
+DSE Net Connect is an additional device that manages the basic serial communication and enables simple setup through a web interface.
+Multiple applications can connect through the network (TCP/IP) to access measurement results.
+Additionally, the Net Connect device functions as a power supply with voltage monitoring capabilities.

+The typical flow:

 - Open a TCP socket to DSE Net Connect (default port 2730)
 - Send control commands to start, stop, etc. in plaintext
-- In a loop, read the byte input-stream, parse and use measurement result
+- In a loop, read the byte input-stream and parse the data
+  - Use the measurement result in your business logic
 - Send the 'exit' commands to disconnect

 ## Network Datagram

-The data sent always consist of a header and some data of varied length.
+The data received always consist of a _header_ and some _data_ of varied length.

 | HEADER   | DATA                               |
 |----------|------------------------------------|